 - 1. The denominator includes all current year assessment scores for eligible students in membership (i.e., enrolled in a school) at grades 3 through 8 and in high school courses in which an EOC assessment is required. - a.
 The participation expectation for all assessments is 95%.
 If a school fails to meet the 95% participation rule for ELA/reading or mathematics, an adjustment is made to the denominator to ensure the denominator accounts for 95% of students expected to test.
-For more information regarding participation rules please go to the Accountability Services website. - b.
-Students who are in their first or second year in a U.S. school are not included in proficiency calculations; - c.
-For schools starting with grade 9 and for 2017-18 ONLY, NC Math 1 scores for students who took the course prior to high school are included in grade 9. - d.
-NC Math 1 scores for students taking the course prior to their grade 8 year are counted when the student is in grade 8 Please refer to NC Math Exemption Business Rules on Accountability Services website. - e.
-Beginning in 2018-19 the mathematics high school accountability assessment for students who took NC Math 1 for the first time prior to grade 9 is NC Math 3.
-Again, please refer to the NC Math Exemption Business Rules. - f.
-For this indicator to be included in SPG calculations, the school must have a total of 30 reading and mathematics scores combined. - g.
+For more information regarding participation rules, go to the Accountability Services website. - b.
+Students who are in their first or second year in a U.S. school are not included in proficiency calculations: - c.
+NC Math 1 scores for students taking the course prior to their grade 8 year are counted when the student is in grade 8 Please refer to NC Math Exemption Business Rules on the Accountability Services website. - d.
+The mathematics high school accountability assessment for students who took NC Math 1 for the first time prior to grade 9 is NC Math 3.
+Refer to the NC Math Exemption Business Rules on the Accountability Services website.

+Note: When a student who took NC Math 1 for the first time prior to grade 9 repeats the NC Math 1 course for credit in high school, the NC Math 1 assessment, if administered, is used for accountability School Performance Grade calculations for that year.
+The student's NC Math 3 assessment will be used for all accountability calculations including School Performance Grades, long-term goals and grade 11 participation expectations.
+For this indicator to be included in SPG calculations, the school must have a total of 30 reading and mathematics scores combined.

+- e.
 Students with a North Carolina Department of Public Instruction (NCDPI) approved medical exemption are excluded from all relevant proficiency calculations. - 2.
 The numerator is based on the number of students scoring grade level proficiency.
 Annual assessments for SPGs are calculated by determining the percent of students who score at Achievement Level 3 or higher. - a.
 If two valid scores are received in the same accountability year for a student enrolled in an EOC course, the higher score is used for proficiency calculations. - b.
 Students earning credit through the Credit by Demonstrated Mastery (CDM) program in a course that administers an EOC assessment are counted as proficient. - c.
-Students in Grade 3 who are not proficient on the EOG but receive achievement Level 3 or higher on the Beginning of Grade 3 ELA/Reading Test (BOG) count as proficient. - d.
-Students who score below Achievement Level 3 on an EOG or EOC assessment (or their alternates) in the current school year and obtain a higher score while enrolled in a summer school program, that is completed and test scores are submitted before the published end of the accountability year, have the higher score replace the lower score in the performance calculations for all.
-(Testing for this purpose is available for grade 3 mathematics, grades 4-8 ELA/reading and mathematics, NC Math 1, and English II.). - e.
-All students with disabilities who take the NCEXTEND1 alternate assessment are included in performance calculations.
+Students in Grade 3 who are not proficient on the EOG but receive an Achievement Level 3 or higher on the Beginning of Grade 3 ELA/Reading Test (BOG) count as proficient. - d.
+Students who score below Achievement Level 3 on an EOG or EOC assessment (or the NCEXTEND1 alternate) in the current school year and obtain a higher score while enrolled in a summer program, that is completed (and test scores are submitted) before the published end of the accountability year, have the higher score replace the lower score in the performance calculations.
+(Testing for this purpose is available for grades 4-8 ELA/reading and English II.).